 The site's groundwater monitoring network consisted of nine monitoring wells when the site was transferred to LM.
 Two additional wells were installed in summer 2011, and eight more wells were installed in summer 2012 in response to elevated uranium concentrations in the two aquifers (alluvial and bedrock) at the site.
 The onsite groundwater monitoring network now consists of 19 monitoring wells; 10 are completed in the bedrock aquifer and 9 in the alluvial aquifer.
-Several wells have telemetry towers to transmit groundwater level and weather data to the LM office at Grand Junction, Colorado.
+Several wells have telemetry towers, known as System Operation Analysis at Remote Sites (SOARS) stations, to transmit groundwater level and weather data to the LM Field Support Center at Grand Junction, Colorado (PL-11).
 The wellhead protectors and telemetry towers were undamaged and locked.
+New animal burrows were identified near well F(M) but do not threaten the well integrity (PL-12).
 No maintenance needs were identified.